JakeSteam/blog-programming/_posts/2018-10-25-developing-android-apps-with-firebase-realtime-database.md

 ## Conclusion

-Whilst Realtime Database’s node based architecture is perfect for some projects, its features pale in comparison to the more modern Cloud Firestore.
-As such, it’s hard to recommend Realtime Database for any new projects, except those that already have a node-based data structure.
+Whilst Realtime Database's node based architecture is perfect for some projects, its features pale in comparison to the more modern Cloud Firestore.
+As such, it's hard to recommend Realtime Database for any new projects, except those that already have a node-based data structure.

 The offline data caching and syncing between all clients is as powerful as ever, but I find it hard to see any benefits over Firestore.